 Purdue fends off late charge, tops No. 6 Michigan St 73-63

+To coach Tom Izzo, the obvious was difference: Purdue played better defense, was better in the paint and had a better supporting cast.

+“The stars didn’t beat us in the first half, the bench did and that’s a great tribute to Purdue and what they’re doing with the development of their bench,” he said.
+“Our ineptness on the boards was probably the difference in the game.”

-Carsen Edwards added 14 as the Boilermakers (14-6, 7-2) won their fourth in a row.
-They’ve taken 12 straight at home.
+Purdue has won four in a row and 12 straight at home.

+Preseason All-American Carsen Edwards scored just 14 points.
+He was averaging 24.7.

+But the Boilermakers made up for it by getting five 3-pointers and four assists from Cline, three 3s and 11 points from Aaron Wheeler, 10 points and eight rebounds from Matt Haarms.
+Edwards had four rebounds, three assists and three steals and Eastern wound up with 12 points — the last six at the line.

 BIG PICTURE